-Watford is the second leg of the British Milers Club (BMC) Grand Prix season which starts in May at Sportcity, Manchester, and includes meetings in Loughborough University and Birmingham University ahead of the fifth and final leg Bury, Manchester on 10 August.
+Watford is the fourth of the British Milers Club (BMC) Grand Prix season which starts on 24 May in Bury and includes meetings at Birmingham University and Loughborough University ahead of the fifth and final leg in Trafford on 9 August.
+See below for the full schedule.

 ONES TO WATCH

-Keep an eye on the BMC News page here for athlete announcements and start lists for the 2024 Watford Grand Prix.
+Keep an eye on the BMC News page here for athlete announcements and start lists for the 2025 Watford Grand Prix.

 WATFORD GRAND PRIX – TICKETS, TIMINGS & TRAVEL

-🎟️ Tickets on the day are expected to be £10 adults/Under 16s go free (based on 2023 prices).
+🎟️ Tickets on the day are expected to be £10 adults/Under 16s go free.

 🕒 Watford Grand Prix timetable – BMC races start from 5.30pm and will finish around 9.45pm

-Note: timings subject to confirmation.
+Note: Timings and prices are subject to confirmation.

 🚊🚗 Travel tips: If using public transport Garston Station is nearest railway station to the stadium.
 Plan your journey using the Transport for London website.
 If travelling by car from the west leave the M25 at Junction 19.
 Head over the roundabout onto the A41 (direction: London and St Albans).
 Turn left at next junction (about half mile) to follow A405 towards St Albans for 1½ miles.
 Turn left at traffic lights (Harvester pub on far left corner) into Horseshoe Lane.
 Woodside Stadium is on the left after less than ½ mile.

-👀 For more great spectator sport check out our What’s On page.
+👀 For more great spectator sport check out our ‘What’s On‘ page.
 And for regular reminders to ensure you don’t miss a moment of the action subscribe now to our free newsletter!